primus/fortress-maximus/README.md

 In the example code above we can successfully intercept emit messages and validate them before they are processed by the `primus-emit` plugin and emitted on the spark instance.
-The `primus-emit` module has two different modes which configure on where the events are emitted..
+The `primus-emit` module has two different modes which configure on where the events are emitted.
 On the spark or on the server.
 We need to know where so we can correctly validate that there are events registered for it.
 That's why it's possible to configure the `fortress-maximus` module directly through the Primus server constructor.
 The following options are